 Another more obvious reason is that a loud fan can be extremely irritating.
 You can’t have conversations or listen to music while you drying and styling.
 Having a quieter device makes the drying experience much more enjoyable.

-What Features Should I Look
+What Features Should I Look Out For?

 It comes as no surprise that excessive heat is damaging to your hair.
 No matter what heating system your hair dryer uses, make sure you always use a heat resistance product to protect your strands from damage.